Snow and Ice

 ALWAYS CALL 911 if you are in immediate danger and need emergency help.

-What we do during severe winter conditions can create certain environmental problems, indoors or out.
-Learn more about reducing risks when severe snow or ice is forecast.
+What we do during severe winter conditions and cold can create certain environmental problems, indoors or out.
+Learn more about reducing risks when severe snow or ice, or cold is forecast.

 - What homeowners can do - gasoline-powered generators provide emergency electricity, but generators also release deadly carbon monoxide (CO).

 - What municipalities and airports can do - deicing chemicals improve safe transportation on roads or airplanes, but mis-used chemicals can also contaminate waterways or drinking water sources.

 People get sick or die each year from carbon monoxide or "CO" poisoning due to unsafe use of generators.